-All students, faculty and staff are expected to complete the university’s free online training program, Haven.
+All students, faculty and staff are expected to complete the university’s free online Safe@Weber training.
 Students can find this program by logging into the Weber ePortal and searching for Safe@Weber and clicking on the link.
 Employees can find this program by logging into the Weber ePortal and searching for Haven for Employees and clicking on the link.
 You may also go here: portalapps.weber.edu/everfiSSO/.
-Others who wish to take this training may contact the WSU Police Department at 801-626-7440.

 A bystander is someone other than the victim who is present when an act of dating violence, domestic violence, stalking or sexual assault is occurring or when a situation is occurring in which a reasonable person feels as though some protective action is required to prevent sexual assault, dating violence, domestic violence or stalking.
 Bystanders, if active, can prevent harm or intervene with safe and positive options before a situation gets worse.

 Examples of active bystander intervention include: not leaving an overly intoxicated person in a bar/party alone, walking a classmate to his/her car after class, calling police when a potentially violent situation is unfolding, not leaving an unconscious person alone (alerting an RA, EMS, campus police, etc.), or intervening when someone is being belittled, degraded or emotionally abused.